 In Pennsylvania, Gov. Tom Wolf signed a bill into law in 2020 that created a database to track police misconduct statewide and force agencies to check the database before hiring an officer.
 But the legislature closed the database to the public.

-Indiana’s bipartisan law passed this spring required an Internet listing of the names of all officers disciplined, but closes the much more plentiful investigations that don’t end in punishment.
-Colorado opened records but its law was not retroactive and required requesters to have specific information about the misconduct.
+Indiana’s bipartisan law passed this spring required an online listing of the names of all officers disciplined, but closed the much more plentiful investigations that don’t end in punishment.
+Colorado opened records but its law was not retroactive.
 Oregon created a database of officers disciplined but did not open records of investigations that didn’t lead to discipline.

-In New York, after the repeal of 50-a, the public records group MuckRock filed a public record request for police misconduct records from the Town of Manlius Police Department in New York and was told to pay $47,504 to see them.
+And there are other bureaucratic hurdles to release.
+The public records group MuckRock filed a public record request for police misconduct records from the Town of Manlius Police Department and was told to pay $47,504 to see them.

-Beryl Lipton, projects editor at MuckRock, says, “In New York the police unions have done solid work of trying combat the release of materials, with many agencies refusing to release records while those court battles played out; still others have claimed that the law does not apply retroactively to existing records, and the courts have landed on either side of that point.”
+Beryl Lipton, former projects editor at MuckRock said, “In New York the police unions have done solid work of trying combat the release of materials, with many agencies refusing to release records while those court battles played out; still others have claimed that the law does not apply retroactively to existing records, and the courts have landed on either side of that point.”

-Last month, state Supreme Court Justice Ann Marie Taddeo issued an order agreeing with the Brighton Police Patrolman Association that the repeal of 50-a was not retroactive.
-The order would close all misconduct records before the summer of 2020.
-Two other Supreme Court justices in other parts of the state have ruled it is retroactive, so a decision of the state Court of Appeals may be required.
+Last April, state Supreme Court Justice Ann Marie Taddeo issued an order agreeing with the Brighton Police Patrolman Association that the repeal of Section 50-a was not retroactive.

 Nationwide, the majority of law enforcement agencies still close records or make them hard to obtain.
 They claim they are personnel matters, privacy violations, or ongoing investigations that could be compromised.
-They are backed by strong law enforcement unions and the law enforcement bills of rights that protect the privacy rights of officers over the public’s right to know.
+They are backed by strong law enforcement unions and the Law Enforcement Officers’ Bill of Rights that protect the privacy rights of officers over the public’s right to know.

 The National Decertification Index published by the International Association of Directors of Law Enforcement Standards and Training compiles 30,257 decertifications from 45 state agencies, but the names are closed to the public.

-Sam Stecklow, a journalist with the Invisible Institute, a nonprofit journalistic group focused on public accountability, said in an interview some of the states where it has become easier to request records are Illinois, New York, Florida, Utah, New York and some cities in Texas.
-He said Nebraska, Hawaii, Kansas and Virginia are closed to the public.
+Sam Stecklow, a journalist with the Invisible Institute — a nonprofit journalistic group focused on public accountability — said it has become easier to request records in Illinois and New York.
+Nebraska, Hawaii, Kansas and Virginia are closed to the public.

 “There are some states that we haven’t even been able to work at all in because they ... require you to be a resident to make a request,” Stecklow said.
 “So we just haven’t really tried there.
 That includes Tennessee and Delaware and Virginia as well.”

-Stecklow said many more states release the names of officers only in the rare instances where complaints are sustained rather than the much more frequent instances where the department decides not to punish the officer.
+Stecklow said many more states release the names of officers only in the rare instances when complaints are sustained.
+Much more frequently, the department decides not to punish the officer.